particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 If you are using a PoE (Power over Ethernet) HAT, it must go directly against the Raspberry Pi, underneath the M-HAT.
 This is because PoE has a separate 4-pin connector that directly plugs into to a header next to the Ethernet jack in addition to accessing the 40-pin HAT connector.

 Other pass-through HATs could be used below the M-HAT, if they fit and have appropriate stand-offs so the M-HAT remains secure, as well.

+Note that the M-SoM does not support tethering and cannot be used to supply a cellular network connection to a Raspberry Pi with the M-HAT.

 ## Diagram